-Fixing typos can be low on your list of priorities if there is a deadline looming, or you are overwhelmed with several important tasks.
-There are any given number of valid reasons.
+Fixing typos can be low on your list of priorities if a deadline is looming or you are overwhelmed with several important tasks.
+There is any given number of valid reasons.
 So what can you do to cut down or eliminate spelling and grammar disasters?

 One solution to prevent typos is the use of technology.
 Word processing programs with built-in spelling and grammar editing features can help to reduce the frequency of some of these types of errors.

-However, nothing replaces having a copy editor or proofreader to do a final check for typos and number errors.
-There are some stubborn mistakes that are acceptable to a grammar editing program, but not to a fresh pair of eyes.
+However, nothing replaces having a copyeditor or proofreader to do a final check for typos and number errors.
+Some stubborn mistakes are acceptable to a grammar editing program, but not a fresh pair of eyes.
 An editor will check every detail for accuracy and consistency.